RaGR/my-DOCS-and-refrences/DEPLOY-GOD.md

 ---

 By following these steps, you should be able to deploy your ASGI-based Django project with Channels, WebSockets, and Hypercorn on an Ubuntu server, including support for Microsoft SQL Server.
-Let me know if you need further assistance!